Sumit-ai/Sumit-ai.github.io/README.md

 ### MIT deep learing projects:
 This repository contains MIT class projects that i completed while i was taking online classes in Deep Learning from MIT at EDX.
 Please find the repository **[here](https://github.com/Sumit-ai/MIT-course-solutions)**

+### Formosa predictive maintenance project:
+This repository contains the demo software that I am currently developing for Formosa Group in Center for Reliability Sciences and Technologies (CReST-CGU), Taiwan.
+Please find the demonstration software here. **[here](https://github.com/Sumit-ai/MIT-course-solutions)**

 -----------------------------